ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

         // The size of the HashMap patternSize is the total number
         // of unique characters in the String pattern.
 It acts as a
-        // counter to remaining unmatched characters in the pattern. int counter = patternMap.size();
+        // counter to how many unique unmatech characters we have. int counter = patternMap.size();

         // The begin pointer and end pointer to mark the range of
-        // the sliding window
-        int start = 0;
+        // the sliding window on the original string int start = 0;
         int end = 0;

-        // Current length of substring which matches the target int len = Integer.MAX_VALUE;
+        // Current length of substring which matches the target
+		// As currently nothing matches so it is +INF int len = Integer.MAX_VALUE;

         // Loop until the end of the original string is reached